timescale/docs/use-timescale/migration/timescaledb-backfill.md

   The tables to be included in the stage can be controlled by providing filtering options:

-  `--filter`: this option accepts a schema-qualified hypertable or continuous aggregate view name, and stages only objects which match the filter.
-The filter can be a regular expression, which is evaluated in the database by PostgreSQL's regular expression engine.
+  `--filter`: this option accepts a POSIX regular expression to match schema-qualified hypertable names or continuous aggregate view names.
+Only hypertables and/or continuous aggregates matching the filter are staged.

   By default, the filter includes only the matching objects, and does not concern itself with dependencies between objects.
 This is problematic for